 In a new part of the project entitled “Confronting Colonial Pasts, Envisioning Creative Futures", which was made possible with the support of the Gerda Henkel Stiftung, a selection of 23 objects from the collection of the Ethnological Museum is now to travel to Namibia for this purpose and be researched there in exemplary fashion until 2022.

-We, Sven Stienen and Gesine Bahr, spoke with the project participants Hertha Bukassa and Golda Ha-Eiros from MAN as well as the curator of the collection Jonathan Fine and the scientific assistant Julia Binter from the Ethnological Museum.
+We, Sven Stienen and Gesine Bahr, spoke with the project participants Hertha Bukassa and Golda Ha-Eiros from MAN as well as the curator of the collection Jonathan Fine and the provenance researcher Julia Binter from the Ethnological Museum.